Optimal Stopping via Randomized Neural Networks: Convergence of the randomized least square Monte Carlo (RLSM)

 We first introduce some technical notation that will be helpful for the proofs.
-Then we describe the steps from the theoretical idea of \OurAlgoS to its implementable version that was presented in Section~\ref{sec:algo 1}.
-These descriptions are based on \citep{Tsitsiklis2001Regression, Clement2001AnAO}.
-We continue by proving a novel universal approximation theorem for randomized neural networks that is used to prove the main result.
+Then we describe the steps from the theoretical idea of RLSM to its implementable version that was presented in Section~\ref{sec:algo 1}.
+These descriptions and proofs are based on \citep{Tsitsiklis2001Regression, Clement2001AnAO}, in particular, our theoretical results are a direct consequence of these works and the universal approximation theorem of \cite{Zhang2012}.
+Nevertheless, we give a detailed description here for completeness.